 Bully Dog

-In the 1950s, Dam was affiliated with the publishing house Mulder & Zoon in Amsterdam, for whom he created his signature comic 'Bully Dog' (1956-1958).
-The original series (1956) consisted of eight hardcover albums, and featured the adventures of an anthropomorphic bulldog.
+Around 1950, Dam tried his hand at creating comics when he attempted to sell a strip to a newspaper.
+This project fell through, but his luck changed when he began his association with the publishing house Mulder & Zoon in Amsterdam.
+In 1956, he created his signature comic series for them, 'Bully Dog'.
+The original series consisted of eight hardcover albums, and featured the adventures of an anthropomorphic bulldog.
 Like most traditional comic heroes of the time, Dam's dog adventurer visited all parts of the world.
 He hunted for treasures, visited ghost castles, controlled jungle animals by feeding them magical pills, served as sheriff in the Wild West and experienced adventures in Turkey and India.
-By 1958, Mulder & Zoon released all eight adventures again, but this time chopped up in smaller comic books, resulting in sixteen new books.
-At the same time, Mulder also released the series in French language ('Bull Dog').
+By 1958, Mulder & Zoon released all eight adventures again, but this time chopped up in smaller comic books, resulting in a series of sixteen volumes.
+At the same time, Mulder also released the series in the French language ('Bull Dog').

 Pinkie Pienter

-In 1958, Dam was commissioned to work on the children's comic 'De Avonturen van Pinkie Pienter' by J.H.
+In 1958, Dam was commissioned by Mulder to work on the children's comic 'De Avonturen van Pinkie Pienter', originally created by J.H.
 Koeleman.
 In the 1950s, 'Pinkie Pienter' was a best-seller, with translations in English and French, despite Koeleman's lack of experience in drawing comics.
-In 1958, however, Koeleman had a dispute with his publishing company, Mulder & Zoon, who wanted to boost up sales by re-releasing older 'Pinkie Pienter' stories with only 16 pages per booklet.
-Mulder shortened the stories randomly, or just ended them halfway a scene.
-He even went so far to give "new" titles to the older stories.
-It was an obvious and disgusting marketing scam that Koeleman refused to cooperate with.
-To keep the top-selling series going, Mulder hired Lex Overeijnder to whip out new 'Pinkie Pinter' stories.
-Overeijnder however took so much liberties that he copied entire panels and plotlines from Hergé's 'Tintin'.
+In 1958, however, Koeleman had a dispute with Mulder & Zoon, who wanted to boost up sales by re-releasing older 'Pinkie Pienter' stories with only 16 pages per booklet.
+The publisher shortened the stories randomly, or just ended them halfway a scene.
+The publisher even went so far to give new titles to the older stories, so they would appear new.
+It was an obvious marketing scam that Koeleman refused to participate in.
+To keep the successful series going, Mulder first hired Lex Overeijnder to whip out new 'Pinkie Pinter' stories.
+However, Overeijnder took too much liberties by copying entire panels and plotlines from Hergé's 'Tintin'.
 By the time Berend Dam was assigned to the series, Mulder & Zoon already had two lawsuits on their neck: one by Koeleman and another by Hergé.

-It's interesting to note that Dam's 'Bully Dog' stories were re-released in the same chopped up manner as 'Pinkie Pienter', which might be an explanation why he was hired by Mulder, or why he didn't seem to be morally bothered by participating with this scam (if he had any knowledge of it at the time).
-Dam wrote and illustrated three 'Pinkie Pienter' stories, which never even saw print in his home country!
-'Le Vieux Taxi', 'Cirque Hakibro' and 'Un Vol Pour Rien' were printed solely in French in the issues #51 through #59 of 'Les Aventures de Martin le Malin'.
+It's interesting to note that Dam's 'Bully Dog' stories were re-released in the same chopped-up manner as 'Pinkie Pienter', which might explain why he was picked by Mulder, or why he didn't seem to be bothered by the publisher's practices.
+However, Dam wrote and illustrated three 'Pinkie Pienter' stories, which nonetheless never even saw print in his home country: 'Le Vieux Taxi', 'Cirque Hakibro' and 'Un Vol Pour Rien' were printed solely in French in the issues #51 through #59 of 'Les Aventures de Martin le Malin'.

 'Les Aventures de Martin le Malin' #52 - 'Le Rubis Géant'.
 A French-language 'Pinkie Pienter' story, never released in Dutch.